siidheesh/regex/README.md

 ~~Currently only parses a subset of the POSIX regex spec~~

-Supports most of the POSIX BRE spec!
+Supports most of the POSIX BRE spec, including variable=width lookarounds †

 What it doesn't support (yet):